equitybee/eslint-config-equitybee/README.md

 and follow the interactive instructions.

-3. Open EquityBee's main app repo and update every service's `package.json` with the latest version of `eslint-config-equitybee` (the version you published to NPM in the previous step).
+3. Open EquityBee's main app repo and `cd` into every service and run `npm update eslint-config-equitybee`, then `npm i`.

 ## License